charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P135 --> P137
 P136["we are dangerously close to a cavern full of lava.
 Left unchecked, this whole area could be consumed by molten rock!"]
 P136 --> P234
-P137["we are concerned about nearby lava flows that could engulf this cavern<br/>you will need to keep an eye on the volcanic activity in this cavern to avoid being buried in lava"]
+P137["&bull; we are concerned about nearby lava flows that could engulf this cavern<br/>&bull; you will need to keep an eye on the volcanic activity in this cavern to avoid being buried in lava"]
 P137 --> P138
 P137 --> P141
 P137 --> P144